aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFieldSortSetting/_index.md

 ## PivotFieldSortSetting class

-Represents the setting of sorting pivot fields.
+Represents the setting for sorting pivot fields.

 ```go